modern-dev/gtl/CONTRIBUTING.md

 ## Semantic Versioning

-React follows [semantic versioning](https://semver.org/).
+GTL follows [semantic versioning](https://semver.org/).
 We release patch versions for critical bugfixes, minor versions for new features or non-essential changes, and major versions for any breaking changes.
 When we make breaking changes, we also introduce deprecation warnings in a minor version so that our users learn about the upcoming changes and migrate their code in advance.

 ## Branch Organization